abp6318/DEAN-Stack/README.md

 7. The default username for your database will be `neo4j`, but it's up to you to pick your password.
 Whatever password you choose will be later placed in your `.env` file in the `/backend` directory.
 Passwords for your database can be easily reset through the Neo4j Desktop app.

+8. Start your database, wait for it to finish loading, open it and go and fetch the database dump I have in the backend: [https://github.com/abp6318/DEAN-Stack/blob/main/backend/neo4j_calls/neo4j_dump.txt](https://github.com/abp6318/DEAN-Stack/blob/main/backend/neo4j_calls/neo4j_dump.txt)

+9. Paste the contents of `neo4j_dump.txt` inside the database prompt and click the play button.